top of page

 Once that shift happens, the reaction is no longer about the moment.
 It is about protecting against that feeling.

-This may not be visible on the surface.
+This reorganisation of the psyche may not be visible on the surface.

 But it shapes how the moment is experienced.